TakeMeHome™ – a new free HIV/STI home testing program

 1) Centralized system for HIV/STI test kit ordering and distribution

 We have developed a centralized HIV/STI test kit-ordering and fulfillment system.
-Public health agencies who opt in to using the system can choose the type and numbers of mailed tests, the duration of their participation, and the eligible populations they would like to target.
+Public health agencies who opt in to using the system can choose the type and numbers of mailed tests, the duration of their participation, and the eligible populations they would like to reach.

 2) Testing options

-Users will be sent an HIV oral rapid in-home test, with detailed instructions and information about confirmatory testing and HIV and STI prevention and care resources.
 STI testing swabs and HIV dried blood spot testing is available in select areas, which users can send specimens to a laboratory in the postage-paid return packet that will be included.
 Hepatitis C testing is available for those who are eligible.
 For participants using PrEP, we have a PrEP panel option, which includes HIV dried blood spot and creatinine testing.

 3) Promotion

 Dating apps will promote this opportunity through messaging and advertisements.
 New jurisdictions will get a minimum of 2 messages per month for the first 4 months of participation.
 Users of geospatial social networking apps, like Grindr, can order by clicking on a link embedded within sexual health-related content of their apps.
 Public health agencies can also include the ordering links in their other health promotion materials.
-We provide a bilingual (English/Spanish) social media toolkit of images and captions for use in digital and printed outreach materials.
+We provide a bilingual (English/Spanish) media toolkit of images with captions for use in digital promotion and printed outreach materials.

 4) Results delivery

-Users of the OraQuick self-administered swab will get their results at home.
 We also offer laboratory-based HIV and STI testing.
-In locations where STI testing is available and users select it, they are able to access results of laboratory-based testing of self-collected specimens using a secure, self-service results portal.
-Users with positive test results will get follow-up through their local jurisdiction, as well as links to geo-targeted testing and care services.
-All users will receive basic information about STI testing, PrEP, condoms, and U=U. All positive results for tests with required reporting will be automatically reported to the health department.
+In locations where STI testing is available and users select it, participants are able to access the results of self-collected specimens after lab analysis using a secure results portal.
+Users with positive test results will get follow-up through their local jurisdiction, as well as links to geo-targeted testing, treatment, prevention, and other healthcare services.
+All users will receive basic information about STI testing, PrEP, condoms, U=U, and harm reduction.
+All positive results for tests with required reporting will be automatically reported to the health department by our lab partner, Molecular Testing Labs.

-Costs of participation:
+5) Costs of participation:

 Frequently Asked Questions